IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Styling

-The Tabs provide basic styling capabilities achievable through changing the text and icon colors, the indicator color that marks the current selection, as well as the active/inactive background colors.
+The Tabs provide basic styling flexibility through the options available for text and icon colors, the indicator color that marks the current selection, as well as the active/inactive background colors.

 <img class="responsive-img" src="../images/tabs_styling.png" srcset="../images/tabs_styling@2x.png 2x" />